tendermint/tendermint/docs/spec/consensus/light-client.md

 1) The lite client needs a method to verify headers it obtains from full nodes according to trust assumptions -- this document.

-2) Detect conflicts/forged headers -- when the verification method of this document fails, then a conflict is detected.
-However, this document does not address to do this in an efficient way, or with special attacks in mind.
-This will be treated in fork accountability.
-The lite client must be able to connect to one correct full node to detect and report on failures in the trust assumptions (i.e., conflicting headers) -- a future document.
+2) The lite client must be able to connect to one correct full node to detect and report on failures in the trust assumptions (i.e., conflicting headers) -- a future document.

 3) In the event the trust assumption fails (i.e., a lite client is fooled by a conflicting header), the Tendermint fork accountability protocol must account for the evidence -- see #3840